Stable v3.13.0

 [VERIFY query MATCHES /<regex>/]

-The optional RETURNS payload controls the affected_rows count in the PostgreSQL CommandComplete tag (e.g. "UPDATE 3").
-Omitting it defaults to affected_rows=1.
+When RETURNS is provided for a write operation, the payload controls the affected_rows value sent in the CommandComplete tag (e.g. "UPDATE 3").
+Omitting RETURNS defaults to affected_rows=1.

 affected_rows: 3

-Note: SQL RETURNING clauses (PostgreSQL's row-returning syntax) are handled separately — the proxy returns a full result set for those queries, and the RETURNS payload is not used.
+Note: RETURNING clauses in the SQL (PostgreSQL's row-returning syntax) are handled separately — the proxy returns a full result set for those, not a RETURNS payload.

 EXPECT READ:REDIS